Prospecton: Location

-It is bordered by the defunct Durban International Airport to the north, Isipingo Beach to the east, Amanzimtoti to the south, Lotus Park to the south-west and Isipingo Rail to the west.
+Prospecton is situated approximately 19 kilometres (12 mi) south-west of the Durban CBD, bordered by the defunct Durban International Airport to the north, Isipingo Beach to the east, Athlone Park to the south, Lotus Park to the south-west and Isipingo Rail to the west.
+It forms part of the South Durban Basin, a heavily industrialised region south of Durban.

 Economy

-It is the location of the Toyota South Africa's assembly plant, the only Toyota assembly plant in Africa.
-The industrial suburb consists mainly of large manufacturing plants and warehouse / distribution facilities.
+Prospecton is a major industrial centre, being home to many large industries with largest of these industries being the Toyota South Africa's assembly plant, the only Toyota assembly plant in Africa.